tardate/LittleCodingKata/ruby/grand-finale/README.md

 The implication is that for every starting position, we really can't avoid checking all the way to the end of the array to see if a longer sub-array is possible.
 At least that would be the naïve approach.
 A smarter approach may be to recognise that it is only necessary to keep checking when we know there are elements later in the array that could possibly pull the average back up.
 I will leave that optimisation for later (maybe).

-See [examples.rb](./examples.rb) for the initial solution - it is an unoptimised evaluation of all possible spans.
+See [examples.rb](./examples.rb) for the initial solution, It is a fairly naïve approach, but I have included some obvious optimisations:

+* size, height, velocity are split into distinct number arrays making it easier to evaluate
+* skip the evaluation of sub-arrays if they would not result in a longer match
+* evaluate each candidate sub-array immediately, and only record the result if it is better; throw away the rest

 Let's try it with the example provided.
 The data is in [data_eg1.json](./data_eg1.json):